For Sunday’s readings, click here.

 The worship life at St. Peter’s centers around God’s Word and Sacraments.
 We come to worship knowing that God has promised to come to us through the means of grace that He has given.
 Therefore, we gather together as a community of believers to receive these gifts of faith.
 There is no dress code for our worship services, however, we do ask that you dress modestly in respect and reverence for our Lord.

-At our contemporary service, St. Peter’s celebrates the Divine Service using elements from Creative Worship published by Concordia Publishing House.
+At our early service, St. Peter’s celebrates the Divine Service using elements from Creative Worship published by Concordia Publishing House.

-Our traditional service celebrates the Divine Service using the liturgy found in the Lutheran Service Book published by Concordia Publishing House.
+Our late service celebrates the Divine Service using the liturgy found in the Lutheran Service Book published by Concordia Publishing House.

 A note about Communion:

 As a confessional body, we believe what Scripture teaches concerning the Lord’s Supper.
-In 1 Corinthians 11, Paul speaks of the divisions among the church and tells them that because of this they are not receiving the Lord’s Supper as they ought.
-He then tells the Corinthians that he delivered to them what he himself received from the Lord, and warns them that whoever eats the bread and drinks the cup in an unworthy manner will be guilty concerning the body and blood of the Lord.
-Paul then instructs them to examine themselves before they eat and drink so that they do not eat and drink unto their judgement.
+In 1 Corinthians 11, Paul speaks of the divisions among the church and tells them that because of their division they are not receiving the Lord’s Supper as they ought.
+Then he then tells the Corinthians that he delivered to them what he himself received from the Lord and warns that whoever eats the bread and drinks the cup in an unworthy manner will be guilty concerning the body and blood of the Lord.
+Lastly, Paul instructs the church to examine ourselves before we eat and drink so that we do not eat and drink unto judgement.

 For this reason, we make us of the practice of close communion.
 Therefore, we ask that if you do not share in our confession of faith as a member of an LCMS congregation, or a member of a denomination that the LCMS is in altar and pulpit fellowship with, to please respect our doctrine and our practices and refrain from participating in the Lord’s Supper.
 During the Lord’s Supper, we do ask that you join us in a prayer for the day when our Lord returns and all divisions will cease.